fsprojects/fantomas/docs/docs/contributors/Traverse.md

 ---
 # Fantomas.Core overview (2)

-Once the `Oak` and populated with all the found trivia, we can traverse the `Oak` to capture all the `WriterEvent`s.
+Once the `Oak` is populated with all the found trivia, we can traverse the `Oak` to capture all the `WriterEvent`s.

 <div class="mermaid text-center">
 graph TD